SFBBO/CCFSalive/External_data_update_steps.md

   beaKey <- 37F8C33E-8FE7-4A33-86CC-E5C2065B0E65

   - weather data (such as https://power.larc.nasa.gov/data-access-viewer/)
+    - first click Access Data
+    - In box on left select:
+    - 1. Agroclimatology
+    - 2. Daily
+    - 3. lat 37.4364
+    - 3b. long -121.9272
+    - 4. data range 01/01/1981 to 12/31/2019
+    - 5. file format = csv (can select more than one format)
+    - 6. select parameters ( I selected all the Meteorology paramters except wind speed at 50 meters)
+    - 7. Sumbit
+    - after a few seconds you get a download button and get a massive excel file where each row is a day

   - environmental data (such as https://www.epa.gov/enviroatlas/enviroatlas-data)

 Place all csv files in "data" folder in repository